-Today’s blog post is from Phnom Penh cinema buff and film critic, Niall Crotty.
-Niall has been living in Cambodia for more than five years where he runs the Empire bar, restaurant, and movie house.
+Today’s blog post is from Phnom Penh cinema buff and film critic, Niall Crotty, who for many years ran a Phnom Penh movie house.

 Film was once a hugely important and respected medium in Cambodia, with no less than King Norodom Sihanouk himself writing, directing and starring in too many movies to mention during the 50s and 60s.
 After the devastation of the Khmer Rouge period, cinema is making a comeback in Cambodia with new multi-screen movie theaters, 3D and 4D screens, and even a Cambodian Oscar nomination.
 But there have been international productions throughout the intervening years that have been set in, or have used Cambodia as part of their story.
 Here are some that you should be watching.